kushalpandya/dotfiles/docs/services.md

 #### Configure Ports and Trusted Domains

-Once installation is complete, we need to perform additional steps to define default port and add trusted domains from which NextCloud is accessible on the network.
+Once installation is complete, we need to perform additional steps to define default port and add trusted domains from which Nextcloud is accessible on the network.

 To define default port, run;